 - Shoulder to Overhead Movements

-Why do I suggest these 5 exercises for a triathlete?
+Why do I suggest these five exercises for a triathlete?
 A triathlete has a good cardio foundation, but building a solid foundation in the legs, upper back, and core will be the key to YOUR success.
-Triathletes want to get faster, prevent injury, and improve their endurance.
-These lifts or body weight movements are what I feel is essential to a triathlete athlete’s success.
+In addition, triathletes want to get faster, prevent injury, and improve their endurance.
+These lifts or bodyweight movements are what I feel is essential to a triathlete athlete’s success.
 Here is my reasoning why I LOVE these exercises:

 If you want more details about how to do a squat, head to “Rulon Rules to a Back Squat.”

-There are so many different options and way to do a squat:
+There are so many different options and ways to do a squat:

 - Air squats